Welcome to Oakfield House School

-Oakfield House School was opened in September 1998 and is registered for 36 boys and girls aged 5 to 12 years.
+Oakfield House School was opened in September 1998 and is registered for 42 boys and girls aged 5 to 12 years.
 The pupils in our school have a range of educational needs including emotional, social and Mental Health difficulties which have made it hard for them to cope with mainstream primary schooling.
-We are also able to provide a separate provision for children with Autistic Spectrum Conditions in a purpose built facility attached to the school.
+We are also able to provide a unique provision for children with Autistic Spectrum Conditions and children with complex needs in a purpose built facility attached to the school.

-Currently pupils are divided into four classes; Sycamore and Birch are located in the main school building with Maple and Willow ASC unit located in the recently built facility.
+Currently pupils are divided into six classes; Sycamore, Oaks, and Birch are located in the main school building; Maple and Willow are in a separate building whilst Acorn class is located in the recently built facility: The Pod .

-We view each child as a true ‘individual’ and as a person with their own strengths; interests and areas that they need to personally develop.
+We view each child as a true ‘individual’ and as a person with their own strengths, aspirations, interests and areas that they need to personally develop.
 We work hard to maintain a ‘family atmosphere’ at school where an ethos and culture of valuing and mutual respect is evident.
 Our staff team’s substantial experience and qualifications should enable you to feel confident that your child is receiving the very best support available regardless of their particular difficulty or condition.

 Oakfield House School staff are committed to best practice and the well-being of your child is paramount.
 Our experience shows us that working together with families and other professionals brings about the best progress for each child.

 Oakfield House School is a large country house set in its own substantial grounds in a semi rural location outside Preston.
 We are surrounded by the sound of bird song, hedgehogs and squirrels.
 Come spring, the fields that surround us are full of sheep with baby lambs that can be seen from classroom windows.

 Oakfield House School is set in eight acres of landscaped gardens that include our own woodland trails through our orchards and vegetable patches for each class to grow their own produce.
 We have an outdoor sports area, a multi use games arena (MUGA), outdoor play equipment and a large sunken garden with picnic benches for children to use.